 How it all started – why it draws the world for the 186th time to the Oktoberfest.
 For over 100 years Oktoberfest has been in September, why the weather and hay making have an important role.
 Find out how it started!

-This year the Oktoberfest in Munich starts on 21/09/2019 at 11am with the arrival of the famous/notorious Wiesn innkeepers, their followers and their distinguished guests at the opening on the Theresienwiese in Munich.
+The Oktoberfest in Munich starts with the arrival of the famous/notorious Wiesn innkeepers, their followers and their distinguished guests at the opening on the Theresienwiese in Munich.
 An hour later, at the sounding of the noon church bells, the Wiesn opens.
 The first “beer tap” is traditionally at the Schottenhammel festival tent.
 Those who’ve decided to participate in the Oktoberfest long before its start are advised to book a table as soon as possible, directly at the tent administration or via the Internet.
 The second is a time-saving and reliable option to guarantee a communal and unforgettable Oktoberfest visit with colleagues, business partners or even customers, especially for last-minute business people.

 Through its exclusive variety of tents the Munich Wiesn offers you an opportunity to have your own individual Wiesn highlight, and not only at the traditional events like the Oktoberfest Outfits or the riflemen on the first Sunday.
 Whether you are tasting the Bavarian gourmet cuisine, meeting prominent visitors or making new contacts over a cold beer, the Oktoberfest offers you an ideal opportunity to do so every year.

-In 2019, for the 186th time the Oktoberfest with its extensive festival programme will be a showground where old and young sit together peacefully at the tables and spend their time celebrating, laughing, dancing, swaying to music and merrily splashing around in life.
+In September 2021 the Oktoberfest with its extensive festival programme will be a showground where old and young sit together peacefully at the tables and spend their time celebrating, laughing, dancing, swaying to music and merrily splashing around in life.
 This heartfelt and exuberant joy of life is another reason why so many people, even outside of the city walls and Bavaria’s national boundaries, love and appreciate this festival

 In the beginning there burnt the fire of love.
 The latter King Ludwig I of Bavaria married his Princess Therese of Saxony-Hildburghausen on 12 October 1810.
 The whole of Munich was energised by those five festive days – the young manor house put on splendid productions that they moved the hearts of the aristocracy and citizens of the city alike.
 The royal family was close to the people, and the wedding ceremonies were crowned with drums and trumpets, parades and processions, as well as horse-racing.
 Already a year later the success was firmly established and celebrated, so that until today this feast is celebrated on the „Theresienwiese“, named in honour of the bride – it is „the Oktoberfest Place“.
 The popular horse-races would be repeated exactly one year after the wedding and the great and glorious tradition of the „Oktoberfest“ began.
 For more than a 100 years Oktoberfest has started in September and ended early in October.
 The area surrounding the festive meadow („Wiese“) used to be farmland, and the farmers had to bring in their second hay harvest – true to the motto: first work, then play.
 Weatherwise, this scheduling was more appropriate.